 Come and study in two of the most exciting cities of Europe: Rome and Utrecht!
-You will dive into the exhilarating history of Europe, from the rise of civilization in Antiquity to the modern era of the nineteenth century.
-The two combined courses will provide you with a thorough knowledge of the history of these cities and nations, as well as an exciting overview of the history and workings of Europe.
+You will dive into the exhilarating history of Europe, from the rise of civilization in Antiquity to the modern era of the 19th century.
+Together, these courses will provide you with a thorough knowledge of the history of these cities and nations, as well as an exciting overview of the history and workings of Europe.

 In case we are not able to offer this course face-to-face, we might offer online culture courses.
 Check the website for more information.

 During the first two weeks you will be introduced to Roman and Italian history, studying its fascinating political, religious and cultural development in relation to Europe.
 We will explore the city of Rome, enjoying its remarkable architecture, art and museums.
 During classes we will treat topics like the Roman Republic and its transition into imperial rule, ancient religion - including the birth of Christianity - and the Middle Ages that followed the fall of the Roman Empire and were characterized by religious and secular strive.
 After treating the Renaissance and Baroque period, we will even glimpse ahead shortly to Mussolini’s Rome.